yayuyang/PVSizer_Tool_AlphaVersion/User_guide.md

 **Feasibility Maps (PNG):**

 - **PVSizer Feasibility Domain Map:** A scatter plot showing successful (green circles) and failed (red crosses) PV/battery capacity combinations.
 It plots the feasibility frontier and highlights the final optimized point.
-- **PVSizer Constraint Diagnostic Map:** A more detailed scatter plot that uses different colors and markers to categorize specific failure reasons (e.g., "Voltage Violation," "Loading Violation," "Convergence Failure").
+- **PVSizer Constraint Diagnostic Map:** A more detailed scatter plot that uses different colors and markers to categorize specific infeasible reasons (e.g., "Voltage Violation," "Loading Violation," "Convergence Failure").

 **CSV Files:**

-- `sizing_results_list_*.csv`: A list of all simulation combinations, including PV/battery capacities, status, and failure reasons.
+- `sizing_results_list_*.csv`: A list of all simulation combinations, including PV/battery capacities, status, and infeasible reasons.
-- `sizing_results_status_code_matrix_*.csv`: A matrix where pv_kw and battery_kw are indices, and the cell value is the status code (1 for success, 0 for failure).
+- `sizing_results_status_code_matrix_*.csv`: A matrix where pv_kw and battery_kw are indices, and the cell value is the status code (1 for feasible, 0 for infeasible).
-- `sizing_results_reason_matrix_*.csv`: A similar matrix, with cell values containing the specific failure reason string.
+- `sizing_results_reason_matrix_*.csv`: A similar matrix, with cell values containing the specific infeasible reason string.

 ### 5.3 optimization Mode Results

 **Optimization Path Plot (PNG):**

-- **PVSizer Hill-Climbing Optimization Process:** Visualizes the algorithm's search path, marking successful and failed iterations and the final optimal point.
+- **PVSizer Hill-Climbing Optimization Process:** Visualizes the algorithm's search path, marking feasible and infeasible iterations and the final optimal point.

 **Detailed Time-Series Results:** After finding the optimal point, the program automatically runs a detailed simulation and generates the full set of `single_run` results for that optimal configuration.